AliyasAhmed/Next-Js/MIddleware.md

     console.log("middleware") //this will show middleware whenever we try to load any of the page this will be the middle content that will show before going on to the actual page.
 }
 ```
-### now if we want user to first login then access any other page we can use middleware to show him login page first to login and then get the access of the page he was looking for.
+Now if we want user to first login then access any other page we can use middleware to show him login page first to login and then get the access of the page he was looking for.